DsosaH/osticket-postconfg/README.md

 </p>
 <p>
   You can create a with the name of the specific topic that needs attention and add the members now or later.
 Once you create the team, it stays in the team tab until deleted.
-As you can see we added another team named "Level II Support".
+As you can see, we added another team named "Level II Support".
 </p>
 <p>